Balancingrock/SwifterSockets/doc/User Manual.md

 Of course to be usefull, at least the connectionObjectFactory should be set.

-When a connection is accepted and the connectionObjectFactor returned a connection object, the receiverloop of the connection object will be started automatically.
+When a connection is accepted and the connectionObjectFactory returned a connection object, the receiverloop of the connection object will be started automatically.
 Hence the connection object can immediately start servicing the incoming request without additional setup.